kafji/tasty-golden-easy/README.md

 # tasty-golden-easy

-Provides streamlined experience for golden/expect testing using @tasty-golden@.
+Provides streamlined experience for golden/expect testing using `tasty-golden`.

 Instead of declaring a file path for each golden tests, this modules provides `expect` which combined with `declModulePath` allows creating golden test by only specifying its test name and its actual value.